Skip Navigation

 • Class

-2. Discuss how evidence is used to convince a jury of guilt.
+2. Discuss how evidence is used to connect suspect, victim, and the scene.

 3. Review and practice the steps of becoming an accurate observer.